2025 Highlights & Recap

 The ACVIM Forum continues to be the leading event for advanced, specialist-level education in veterinary internal medicine.
 This premier conference offers an exceptional opportunity for attendees of all veterinary backgrounds to advance their education and career.

-The 2025 ACVIM Forum takes place in Louisville, Kentucky from June 19–21, with the Specialty Symposium on June 18.
+The 2025 ACVIM Forum took place in Louisville, Kentucky from June 19–21, with the Specialty Symposium on June 18.
 Attendees can earn CE through innovative sessions in cardiology, large animal internal medicine, neurology, nutrition, oncology, and small animal internal medicine, plus multispecialty topics such as business, leadership & communications, education & research, wellbeing, and more.

 Live Virtual Day will be held on June 26, with access to on-demand sessions available through October 31, 2025.